- How hard is it to hike into the Grand Canyon?

 Q: In case of emergency, how do I contact a ranger?

-A: Ranger stations are located at Indian Garden, Phantom Ranch, and Cottonwood (Cottonwood is staffed only in the summer season).
-There are emergency phones at the ranger stations and along Corridor trails at the Bright Angel Trail rest houses, the junction of the South Kaibab and Tonto trails, and at Roaring Springs on the North Kaibab Trail.
+A: Ranger stations are located at Indian Garden (staffed year-round), Phantom Ranch (staffed year-round), and Roaring Springs pumphouse (staffed in the summer only).
+There are emergency phones at the ranger stations, at the Bright Angel Trail rest houses, and at the junction of the South Kaibab and Tonto trails.
 These phones are connected to the park's 24-hour dispatch center and do not require coins.
 There may be times when these phones do not function; be prepared to send a member of your group up or down the trail to request emergency assistance.
 It is recommended to send two people for help in case of injury of those seeking help.
 Fatigue is not an emergency.

 Q: If I get into trouble and need to be rescued, who pays for my rescue?